lemonflow-ai/lemonflow-docs/index.md

   </h3>

   <p style="color: #5a5a5a; margin-bottom: 1.5rem; line-height: 1.6;">
     Transform your email support with AI that understands context and urgency.
-Our email assistant drafts personalized responses, categorizes inquiries, and seamlessly escalates complex issues.
+Our email assistant automatically writes personalized responses, categorizes inquiries, and seamlessly escalates complex issues.
   </p>

   <h4 style="font-size: 1rem; margin-bottom: 0.75rem; color: #3a3a3a;">Key Features:</h4>